-After months apart, it's finally time to eat out once more, as restaurants and pubs with outdoor space will be able to serve guests al fresco.
+After months apart, we can finally eat out again, as restaurants and pubs with outdoor space are able to serve guests al fresco.
 In no particular order, here are some of our favourite restaurants in Oxford and beyond, with outdoor seating areas, for dining and drinking, and some post-lockdown socialising.

 1) Two One Five Kitchen & Drinks, Summertown

 Enjoy Paul Welburn’s award-winning food that tastes as good as it looks without breaking the bank.
 This contemporary restaurant in Summertown is the successor to The Oxford Kitchen which held a Michelin Star and 3 Rosettes.
 Paul will be serving a new restaurant menu on the terrace from Wednesday 14 April.
 The terrace has covered seating and heating to ensure your comfort.
 There are only four tables, so do book early.

 Mamma Mia Pizzeria in Summertown is probably Oxford’s finest authentic Pizzeria.
 It is well regarded for its traditional pizzas and authentic pasta dishes - all made with fresh, quality ingredients - as well as sumptuous desserts and a varied wine list.

 This 16th-century gastropub in the village of Wytham, just a country mile from Oxford, offers fine food, beers and wines.
 And what's more, Baz and the team will be opening the all-weather outdoor Observatory, with alfresco dining pods, for dinner from 12 April.